MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-couple-and-synchronize-records-manually.md

 ---

 # Couple and Synchronize Records Manually
-This topic describes how to couple one or more records in [!INCLUDE[d365fin](includes/d365fin_md.md)] with records in Common Data Service or [!INCLUDE[crm_md](includes/crm_md.md)].
+This topic describes how to couple one or more records in [!INCLUDE[d365fin](includes/d365fin_md.md)] with records in Dataverse or [!INCLUDE[crm_md](includes/crm_md.md)].
 Coupling records lets you view Common Data Service information from [!INCLUDE[d365fin](includes/d365fin_md.md)], and vice versa.
 The coupling also enables you to synchronize data between the records.
 You can couple existing records, or create and couple new records.

 > [!Note]
 > Coupling and synchronizing data is available only if your system administrator has created a connection between [!INCLUDE[d365fin](includes/d365fin_md.md)] and Common Data Service or [!INCLUDE[crm_md](includes/crm_md.md)].
 A quick way to check is to open the **Customer** card and look for the **Set Up Coupling** action.
 If the action is available, the apps are connected.